CLI Reference

 Build Command

-Build MDL files into Minecraft datapacks:
+Build MDL files into Minecraft datapacks.
+Defaults: --mdl .

-mdl build --mdl <files> -o <output_dir>
+mdl build --mdl <path> -o <output_dir>

 Examples:

-# Build single file
+# Build single file (output defaults to dist)

-mdl build --mdl hello.mdl -o dist
+mdl build --mdl hello.mdl

-# Build entire directory
+# Build entire directory (both default)

-mdl build --mdl myproject/ -o dist
+mdl build

-# Build with warnings suppressed
+# Build with custom output

-mdl build --mdl . -o dist --ignore-warnings
+mdl build --mdl myproject/ -o out

 Options:

---mdl <files>
+--mdl <path>

-: Output directory for compiled datapack--verbose
+: Output directory for compiled datapack (default:dist

 : Show detailed build information--wrapper <name>